 Whistleblowers play an essential role in exposing corruption, fraud and malpractice and in preventing disasters resulting from negligence or wrongdoing.
 Prospect representatives can assist members in deciding how and when to blow the whistle and offer valuable advice and support.

 The spread of email and the internet at work has raised new issues for trade union members and representatives.
 Prospect has seen a growing number of disciplinary cases connected to the use of computer facilities.
 Members need to be aware that inappropriate use of these facilities can result in disciplinary action and dismissal.

+Members' guide to one-to-one interviews.
 Essential pointers for job evaluation interviews or personal reviews

 This guide summarises the legal rights to equal treatment for fixed-term contract employees and the limitations on extending the fixed-term beyond four years.
 It also describes the other general rights for workers on fixed-term contracts.